apita1423/featherandquill_pp4/README.md

 ### Media

 ### Acknowledgments
-- I'm extremely grateful for my mentor Martina, who has gone through countless of question and has guided me through all of them.
+- I'm extremely grateful for my mentor Martina, who has gone through countless of questions and has guided me through all of them.

 - I'm also greateful for my husband, who has encouraged me to keep on going especially with this project, which has given me multiple issues.